 I would work with medical sales specialist from different companies almost everyday.
 I began to watch what they were doing and started to study their patterns and movements.
 I became friendly with a couple of them and finally after about a month I asked one guy how he got his job.
 He looked surprised that I asked but he was very willing to give me some insight.
 He told me that it was a very specialized position but with my background in nursing a transfer into the job shouldn’t be hard.
 And once I told him I had a Bachelor of Science in Microbiology and a Bachelor of Science in Nursing, he assured me that I was more than qualified for the position.
 The only catch was, I would need to get a Cardiac Device Technology Certificate.
 To get one I needed to attend the Arrhythmia Technologies Institute in Greenville, South Carolina.

-As we continued to talk I kept a smile on my face but inside I was sad because the last thing I wanted to do was go back to school.
-Tommy worked part-time jobs and had side hustles to bring in money and we had just purchased a house.
+As we continued to talk, I kept a smile on my face but inside I was sad because the last thing I wanted to do was go back to school.
+Tommy worked a job and he really liked and we had just purchased a house.
 I didn’t think I had the patience and I knew we didn’t have the money.
 My new dream was dead.